 - Cabinet Minutes and Decisions, 1903-1914 & 1948-1985, Acc 1703, 1819, 2843 & 2884, AN 2

 Decisions for the period 1903-1914 consist of schedules of matters submitted for Cabinet's consideration with a brief note of Cabinet's decision and are grouped together by calendar year.
 Files for the period 1948-1985 are more substantial and contain Cabinet decisions recorded in full along with reports and papers tabled at each cabinet meeting.
 The files do not contain minutes of discussions that took place in the Cabinet Room.
+Each year, the State Records Office marks Western Australia Day by releasing the papers of the Cabinet thirty years previously.

 - General Files, 1894-1961, AN 2 & Series 36